mdoege/PyTuroChamp/README.md

 Newt on the other hand counts plies normally from the root position, so maxplies and qplies should be even numbers.

-Also note that the UCI default values are set for PTC and should be changed for Newt.

 ### Files

 |Filename | Description |